Azure/durabletask/README.md

 We could have spent a lot of time cleaning up the code and teasing apart various layers but we opted for shipping this earlier and cleaning up post-commit.
 Consequently there are a lot of TODOs and there will be breaking changes.

-Community is welcome to take a stab and send pull requests on these items.
+The community is welcome to take a stab and send pull requests on these items (and more):

 * Provider model for the TaskOrchestrationDispatcher.
 ServiceBus should just be one of the providers.
 We want providers on top of Azure Storage, Amazon's Simple Workflow Service, MS-SQL.
 * Provider model for the instance store.
 Currently it is tied to Azure tables.
 Need providers for MS-SQL and probably some NoSQL stores.